WorkOfStan/prettier-fix/README.md

 ### How to Use It

-To automate Prettier, simply add the provided YAML configuration to your repository.
-When you create a branch with a name starting with `prettier/`, this action automatically runs Prettier to format your code.
+To automate Prettier, simply add [the provided YAML configuration](.github/workflows/prettier-fix.yml) to your repository.
+If needed, a new branch with a name starting with `prettier/` will be created, making it easy to review and merge the fixes into your main branch.

 ### Important Note for Workflow YAMLs